stoplightio/spectral/README.md

 ### Linting an OAS 2 document:

-Spectral also includes a number of ready made rules and functions for OpenAPI 2 and 3 documents.
-This example uses the OpenAPI 2 rules to lint an OpenAPI 2 document.
+Spectral also includes a number of ready made rules and functions for OpenAPI Specification (OAS) 2 and 3 documents.
+This example uses the OAS 2 rules to lint a document.

 You can also add to these rules to create a customized linting style guide for your OAS documents.